10 Snakes That Drink Rainwater From Their Scales

 One of southern Brazil’s deadliest snakes.
 Bothrops moojeni already looks rough and crinkled from a distance, and these furrows are perfect for collecting falling rainwater.
 This species isn’t completely immobile, living in riverside forests and tree clumps.
 But moving will spoil the ambush tactics they rely on, and rainwater collection forms a handy back up.

 This species can turn aggressive if cornered by humans, hissing and baring their teeth.
-With their relatively thick body, collecting rainwater is all the easier.
-With a cosy riverside habitat, plenty of mammal prey, and a cool rain grabbing trick, Bothrops moojeni isn’t endangered at all.
-They’re prospering in their southern Brazilian ranges, and show no signs of disappearing.
+With a cosy riverside habitat, plenty of mammal prey, and a cool rain-grabbing trick, Bothrops moojeni isn’t even close to endangered.

 3 Emerald tree boa